bacor/editions/README.md

 A collection of musical scores with some command line utility to quickly export all musescore files to PDF and musicxml.

+## Development

+- Install Poetry 1.9+ and run `poetry config virtualenvs.in-project true --global` once to keep the virtualenv in `.venv`.
+- Install dependencies with `poetry install`.
+- Use the CLI via `poetry run scores-manager ...`.
+- Run the test-suite with `poetry run pytest`.

 ## Index

 | Composer      | Title                                       | Ref       | pdf                                                                                               |